 - How do you respond to suspicious incidents?
 How soon do you notify customers?

-Know Your Data with CLEAR
+Know your data with CLEAR

 Ensuring that data is accurate is merely the first step in a broader paradigm shift that is transforming the landscape of financial services compliance: The rise of data governance.
-This new conceptual framework is bringing new standardized rules to ensure that data is being properly collected, curated, organized and stored, so that these records can be efficiently deployed, shared and reconciled throughout enterprises.
+This new conceptual framework has introduced new standardized rules to ensure that data is being properly collected, curated, organized and stored, so that these records can be efficiently deployed, shared and reconciled throughout enterprises.
 But to achieve effective data governance in AML compliance, the quality of data fed into transaction monitoring systems is foundational to the cause.

 Thomson Reuters CLEAR is an investigative public records tools designed for an AML regime that is increasingly making old KYC processes dependent on evolving data compliance requirements.
 Not only does CLEAR provide full transparency about its data lineage and source feeds, but it also offers real-time coverage for reverse-phone checks, including current name and address records to identify individual and business subscribers by phone number.

 CLEAR extends this real-time gateway utility to arrest and incarceration records, motor vehicle registrations and credit header data.
 This coverage also includes Voice-Over Internet Protocol phones and burner phones, which are at higher risk for criminal abuse.
 This tool updates it datasets daily and verifies the currency of records with statistically proven machine learning applications.
-Additionally, CLEAR offers full integration with Thomson Reuter’s World-Check, a market-leading risk database that allows FIs to screen customers against Office of Foreign Asset Control (OFAC) and Politically Exposed Persons (PEPs) lists.
+Additionally, CLEAR offers full integration with Refinitiv World-Check, a market-leading risk database that allows FIs to screen customers against Office of Foreign Asset Control (OFAC) and Politically Exposed Persons (PEPs) lists.